opensesame-dii/tremor_analysis_python/README.md

 1. After a few moments, the graph and numbers will appear in a window.
 1. You can also press the `Browse` button on Data2 to load the other data.

+### Configuration
+- Segment duration
+You can change `segment duration` in short-time Fourier Transform.

+- Sampling rate(IMPORTANT)
+You MUST specify the sampling rate of the data series to analyze accurately.

+- Frame range
 About Frame range, when specifying "X to Y", data between X and Y is used.
 The range starts at 0, and if you want to specify the end of the range, specify " X to -1".
 For example, when using data from 0 to 5999, it will be "0 to 5999" or "0 to -1".
 Switch between Data1 and Data2 in now-showing.
 Select the mode of analysis in the Analysis section and the sensor to be displayed in the Sensor section.
 For more information about modes, see [Modes](#Modes).

+- Apply settings
+You must pless `Apply` button after you change the settings.

 ## Supported file format
 csv, xlms, xlsx files are supported.
 Files must follow these rules.